|TABLE OF CONTENTS

 14.6 No waiver.
 The failure of either party to exercise or enforce any right or provision of this Agreement will not constitute a waiver of such right or provision or of any other right or provision.
 All waivers must be in a signed writing to be effective.

-14.9 Notices to Customer and Consent to Electronic Communications.
-Customer consents to receiving electronic communications and notifications from Splunk in connection with Customer’s use of the Services and the Agreement.
+14.9 Notices to Customers and Consent to Electronic Communications.
+Customer consents to receiving electronic communications and notifications from Splunk in connection with the Services, the linked policies and the Agreement.
 Customer agrees that any such communication will satisfy any applicable legal communication requirements, including that such communications be in writing.
-Splunk may provide Customer with notices regarding the Services, including changes to this Agreement, by email to the email address of Customer’s administrator (and/or other alternate email address associated with Customer Account if provided), or by regular mail.
-Notices that are provided by email will be effective when Splunk sends the email.
-It is Customer responsibility to keep Customer email address current.
-Customer will be deemed to have received any email sent to the email address then associated with Customer’s account when Splunk sends the email, whether or not Customer actually receives the email.
-In the event Customer does not wish to accept any material change to the Services or to this Agreement, Customer shall have the right, as its sole remedy, to terminate this Agreement within thirty (30) days of Splunk’s notice of such change, and, if Customer exercises such termination right, Splunk shall provide a pro rata refund to Customer equal to the amount fees pre-paid by Customer for the Service that corresponds to the period after the date of such termination for the Term.
+Splunk may provide Customer with notices regarding the Services, including changes to this Agreement and the linked policies, by email to the email address of Customer’s administrator (and/or other alternate email address associated with Customer Account if provided), or by regular mail.
+It is Customer's responsibility to keep Customer's email address current.
+Customer will be deemed to have received any email sent to the email address then associated with Customer’s account when Splunk sends the email.
+In the event Customer does not wish to accept any material change to the Services, the linked policies or to this Agreement, Customer will have the right, as its sole remedy, to terminate this Agreement within thirty (30) days of Splunk’s notice of such change, and, if Customer exercises such termination right, Splunk will provide a pro rata refund to Customer equal to the amount fees pre-paid by Customer for the Service that corresponds to the period after the date of such termination for the Term.

 15.1 “Affiliate” means any entity that directly or indirectly controls, is controlled by, or is under common control with the subject entity.
 "Control," for purposes of this definition, means direct or indirect ownership or control of more than 50% of the voting interests of the subject entity.